10 Best School Lunches in America (Slideshow)

 With one-third of its meals sourced locally, an in-depth beekeeping program, and a brand-new food truck program starting in Spring 2014 that will become an integral part of business and culinary arts classes in Burlington high schools, this Vermont school district is one of the most innovative in terms of how it approaches eating and nutrition.
 Student lunches feature daily soups, a salad bar that offers unlimited refills, and milk, along with the added bonus of extra fruits and vegetables available for hungry kids during class.

 New Orleans is a mecca for dining, so it should be the case that the great food carries over into the schools.
-Thanks to the Edible NOLA program, it does.
-Students don’t just eat great food in the FirstLine schools where this program runs, they also plant and harvest it, learn about its history and nutrition, and sometimes even cook it.
+Thanks to the Edible Schoolyard New Orleans program, it does.
+Students don’t just eat great food in the FirstLine schools where this program runs, they also plant and harvest it, learn about its history and nutrition, and cook it themselves.
 That’s right: the kids are lucky enough to have kitchen classrooms on select sites, allowing them to truly get hands-on in the process.
-Dishes you’ll find at Edible NOLA schools include sweet potato soufflé, watermelon, feta and mint salad, and Mexican chopped salad.
+Dishes you’ll find in the ESYNOLA teaching kitchens at FirstLine schools include gumbo, redbean hummus, Caribbean collard greens and flourless black bean avocado brownies.

 4. Ross School — Hamptons, New York